 "There might be some sales of clean meat in the next year, but they'll be minuscule," he suggests.
 "It'll be one restaurant, one place, one time.
 You're not going to see it on Wal-Mart shelves.
 But five years?
 It's possible.
-You could see it depending on how much investment comes into the field within that time.”
+You could see it depending on how much investment comes."

-At the same time, though, there's a parallel track with alternatives that are really speeding up — plant-based products produced by companies such as Beyond Meat and Impossible Foods — that are taking over the fast food industry and carving out space on grocery store shelves.
+Simultaneously, though, there's a parallel track with alternatives that speed up — plant-based products produced by companies such as Beyond Meat and Impossible Foods — that are taking over the fast-food industry and carving out space on grocery store shelves.

-Like the competition between wind and solar to help replace fossil fuels, there's a growing competition between plant-based and clean meat to replace factory farms.
+As there's a competition between wind and solar to replace fossil fuels, there's growing competition between plant-based and clean meat to replace factory farms.
 Plant-based meat is winning right now, Shapiro admits, but he insists clean meat will have some advantages once they're able to scale up production and get prices down.

 Shapiro looks to the dairy industry as a source of optimism for the meat alternative industry.
-Consider that plant-based milk is now 13 percent of the fluid milk market in the United States, thanks to options such as soy milk, almond milk, or coconut milk.
+Consider that plant-based milk is now 13% of the fluid milk market in the United States, thanks to options such as soy milk, almond milk, or coconut milk.

 "I don't know how quickly it will happen, but it will," he argues.
-"Today less than 1 percent of meat that’s being consumed is plant-based meat, but in the future that will rise and with the ascent of companies like Beyond and Impossible and others, you’re going to see more of the meat aisles of supermarkets become protein aisles, and people are going to be happy to eat a greater diversity of protein regardless of where it came from.
-Maybe it will come from animals who are slaughtered.
+"Today less than 1% of meat consumed is plant-based, in the future that will rise and with the ascent of companies like Beyond and Impossible and others, you'll see more meat aisles become protein aisles, and people will eat a greater diversity of protein.
+Maybe it will come from animals.
 Maybe it will come from plants.
 Maybe it will come from cultured animal cells.
 Maybe it will come from microorganisms.
 There are a lot of companies now making proteins from yeast, for example.
-The future is one of a greater diversity of protein rather than one in which protein is synonymous with meat from slaughtered animals.”
+The future is one of a greater diversity of protein."

 Making a Difference

 Shapiro disputes the conventional wisdom that this new market is targeting vegetarians and vegans.
-The market’s just too small.
+That market is just too small.

-"You have that segmentation of the market of vegetarians and vegans who are happy to eat these products but then you have the flexitarians, which is a much larger universe," he explains.
-"These are meat eaters who would like to eat less meat.
-And those are the people who really are driving the demand for these products right now and they’re largely responsible for the success of companies like Beyond and Impossible.”
+"You have that segment of the market of vegetarians and vegans who are happy to eat these products, but then you have the flexitarians, which is a much larger universe," he explains.
+"These are meat-eaters who would like to eat less meat, these are the people driving demand for these products."

 It's all about the math.
-To improve sustainability, Shapiro says that if you could get 50 percent of people to eat 20 percent less meat per person, the total meat reduction would be much greater than if you get 5 percent of people to be vegetarian all the time.
+To improve sustainability, Shapiro says that if you could get 50% of people to eat 20% less meat per person, the total meat reduction would be much more significant than if you get 5% of people to be vegetarian all the time.

 When it comes to sustainability, Shapiro believes the food industry is part of the problem, but it's also the solution.
-The problems are apparent.
+The questions are apparent.

 "We're raising too many animals," he says.
 "We don't have enough room on the planet.
 The planet's not getting any bigger, but humanity's footprint is getting a lot bigger.
-When I think about people who can actually save the world and I mean that in a real literal way, I’m thinking about people who are food scientists and others who can help the food industry do a better job of feeding the nearly 8 billion of us today and the coming billions in the future."
+Food scientists and others like them can save the world by helping the food industry do a better job of feeding the nearly 8 billion us today and the coming billions in the future."

 Shapiro insists the solution, though, lies with food technology.
 Whether it will solve it in time is another question.

-"With climate change occurring at the rapid pace it is, I get nervous because I'm not sure whether there will be enough time to actually solve this before it's too late," he admits.
-"That's one of the reasons why I'm so bullish on blending, because it's something we can do today.
-The meat companies can blend their meats and, while something like clean meat is still years off from being a solution, we can make a dent in the numbers.
+"With climate change occurring at the rapid pace it is, I get nervous because I'm not sure whether there will be enough time to solve this before it's too late," he admits.
+"That's one of the reasons I'm so bullish on blending because it's something we can do today.
+The meat companies can blend their meats and, while something like clean meat is still years away from being a solution, we can make a dent in the numbers.
 It's important to invest in it.
-It’s critical we continue to pursue it.
-But I think we need other more short-term solutions as well."
+We must continue to pursue it.
+But I think we need other more near-term solutions as well."

-The food and beverage business has never been more ripe for innovation.
-But getting new products on store shelves quicker than your competitor requires more efficiency at every stage of new product development.
-When all your supply chain information is stored in one location, teams can collaborate quickly and develop new products faster.
+The food and beverage business has never been riper for innovation.
+Getting new products on store shelves faster than your competition requires more efficiency at every stage of new product development.
+When all your supply chain information is in one location, teams can collaborate quickly and develop new products faster.
 Find out how TraceGains can help.